 Based on new multi-tubular aluminum chassis, the new Kawasaki Ninja 650 is 19kgs lighter and 6.8% fuel efficient than previous bike.

-Kawasaki, the Japanese two-wheeler maker has unveiled the new 2017 Kawasaki Ninja 650 at the 2016 INTERMOT motorcycle show in Germany.
-The bike will go on sale in foreign markets towards the end of this year, while India launch could take place in 2017.
+Kawasaki, the Japanese two-wheeler maker has finally launched the new 2017 Kawasaki Ninja 650 in the Indian market at Rs 5.69 lakh (ex-showroom, Delhi).
+The bike was launched in foreign markets in 2016.
 This popular 650cc motorcycle gets both cosmetic and mechanical upgrades.
 Talking about changes, the vehicle gets new twin-split headlamps, revised fairing design, new rear design and spilt seats with lowered saddle height.
 It is based on a new multi-tubular aluminum chassis and new swingarm, which makes it 19kg lighter than previous model.
 Read More – 2017 Kawasaki Ninja ZX-10R Gets New Colours & Graphics

 Powering the new Ninja 650 is the same 649cc parallel twin engine, which has been re-tuned to offer improved low- and mid-range torque delivery.
 This engine is paired to a 6-speed gearbox and gets a slipper clutch.
-The company will showcase the new Ninja ER-6n at the forthcoming Milan Motor Show.
+The company has also launched the new Z650 & Z900 in the Indian market.

-The new model is expected to be slightly premium over the current model.
-The Ninja 650 is presently priced at Rs 5.37 lakh, ex-showroom Delhi.
-We expect the new model to cost around Rs 5.5 – 5.8 lakh, ex-showroom.
+The new model is priced slightly premium over the current model.
+The previous generation model was priced at Rs 5.37 lakh; however, the new model cost Rs 5.69 lakh.
+It is around 32,000 pricier than the previous model.

 The 2017 Ninja 650 is powered by the same 649cc, parallel twin-cylinder engine that is capable of producing 71bhp of power at 8,500rpm and 64Nm of torque at 7,000rpm.
 However, the new engine loses out on 3bhp of power.
 Power is transmitted to the rear wheels via a 6-speed gearbox.
 The company claims that the bike has been tuned for “excellent low to mid-range urge and will offer impressive riding experience to those looking for their first middle-weight sports bike.